 Dr. Mwiandi holds a doctorate degree (PhD) in History from Michigan State University, a Master of Arts degree in History from the University of Nairobi, a Post Graduate Diploma in Education from Kenyatta University and a Bachelor of Arts degree from the University of Nairobi.

-Dr. Reuben K. Chirchir, Commissioner
+Dr. Reuben K. Chirchir, PhD,MBS, Commissioner

 Dr. Reuben Chirchir joined the Commission on 10th January 2019 as a Commissioner.
 Prior to his appointment, Dr. Chirchir served in various capacities in the public sector as the Chairman of the University Council of South Eastern Kenya University; Secretary and Chief Executive Officer of the Judges and Magistrates Vetting Board; Joint Secretary to the Tribunal appointed by H.E. the President to Investigate the Conduct of a Judge of the Supreme Court of Kenya; Consultant Senior Programme Officer (UNDP) supporting the Task Force on Devolved Government (TFDG), Office of the Deputy Prime Minister and Ministry of Local Government; and Operations Officer, Lake Victoria Environmental Management Programme (EPS) under the Ministry of Environment and Natural Resources.